Top 5 Avalanche Awareness and Avoidance tools which every winter mountain user should have.

 TOP TIP - Take a phone screen shot of the avalanche 'Hazard Rose'.
 This means you don't have to remember which slopes are a higher risk or have to keep downloading and wasting battery life whilst on the hill.

-This season 2017/18 they've launched a brilliant app which brings together a variety of vital and useful tools to help the winter mountain user plan and carry out a safer journey.
+Be Avalanche Aware (BAA) Is a a brilliant app worth downloading which brings together a variety of vital and useful tools to help the winter mountain user plan and carry out a safer journey.

 Be Avalanche Aware (BAA) Click the link to access the app.